Yuerong2/Bridging-the-Information-Gap-between-Structural-and-Note-level-Musical-Datasets/README.md

 # Bridging the Information Gap between Structural and Note level Musical Datasets
 This repository provides supplementary materials for our poster abstract.
-It does not a complete version of our work.
+It is not a complete repository of all our work.

 There are 4 folders.
 1. data: data used by the python scripts